aminomancer/uc.css.js/README.md

 Now you need to open about:config and change some prefs. `intl.multilingual.downloadEnabled` and `intl.multilingual.enabled` both need to be set to `true`, while `extensions.langpacks.signatures.required` and `xpinstall.signatures.required` need to be set to `false`.
 Once you've done this, you can go to about:addons, click the gear icon, hit "Install Add-on From File..." and select the zip file you just created.
 Now that you have the language pack installed, go to about:preferences, scroll down to the Language and Appearance section, and under Language choose the new language pack.
 Then click the "Apply and Restart" button.

-Language packs installed this way will need to be updated manually, following the same steps outlined above, so I encourage you to bookmark [the directory][Firefox releases] so you can check back periodically for updates.
+Language packs installed this way will need to be updated manually, following the same steps outlined above, so I encourage you to bookmark [the directory][firefox releases] so you can check back periodically for updates.
 Unfortunately, there isn't an automatic update method, but maybe it's possible to hook up push notifications for this site so you'll at least be alerted when a new version directory is added.

 ⚠️ _I designed most of these code products to be compatible with other languages, but I can't read right-to-left scripts such as Arabic or Hebrew.
 I read left-to-right, so it's difficult for me to debug in RTL scripts, and I am alone on this project.
 So although I am pretty confident that left-to-right language packs work well with the theme and scripts, there are still likely to be some display issues with right-to-left language packs.
 If anyone wants to help with this, I'll welcome PRs and gists that follow the [conventions](#design-conventions)._